aiven/terraform-provider-aiven/docs/resources/clickhouse_grant.md

 Optional:

 - `column` (String) The column to grant access to.
 Changing this property forces recreation of the resource.
 - `privilege` (String) The privileges to grant.
-For example: 'INSERT', 'SELECT', `CREATE`.
+For example: `INSERT`, `SELECT`, `CREATE TABLE`.
 A complete list is available in the [ClickHouse documentation](https://clickhouse.com/docs/en/sql-reference/statements/grant).
 Changing this property forces recreation of the resource.
 - `table` (String) The table to grant access to.
 Changing this property forces recreation of the resource.
 - `with_grant` (Boolean) Allow grantees to grant their privileges to other grantees.
 Changing this property forces recreation of the resource.